SteelCompendium/data-rules-md-dse/Abilities/Conduit/9th-Level Features/Bend Fate.md

   scc:
     - mcdm.heroes.v1:feature.ability.conduit.9th-level-feature:bend-fate-11-piety
   scdc:
-    - 1.1.1:13.2.8.7:03
+    - 1.1.1:11.2.8.7:03
   source: mcdm.heroes.v1
   subclass: Fate
   target: Self or one ally
   type: feature/ability/conduit/9th-level-feature
 effects:
-  - effect: Until the end of the encounter or until you are dying, each of the target's power rolls has its outcome improved by one tier.
+  - name: Effect
-    name: Effect
+    effect: Until the end of the encounter or until you are dying, each of the target's power rolls has its outcome improved by one tier.
 ```